Ferrocene

 Community

 The Ferrocene project acts as a beacon and gathering place for mission and safety-critical concerns in the Rust project.
 This includes strong testing of the very core of the language on a number of specialized platforms.
 We’re creating a developer representation and raising the visibility of these industries in the Rust ecosystem.
+As a downstream of the main Rust project, we see it as a force multiplier.

 Stay up to date